guide to cold calling - cold calling tips

 These scripts also underscore a crucial point for a phone conversation.
 The cold call should be a give-and-take.
 While you need to share information with the prospect, you should be listening to them and making sure you’re responding authentically to their questions or concerns.

-Rather than pitching your product to the customer, in a cold call, you are trying to discover if you should even spend the time pitching to this company.
+Rather than pitching your product to the customer in a cold call, you are trying to discover if you should even spend the time pitching to this company.
 Your goal is to set up a future meeting, not close the deal, so your talking points should reflect that.
-If you use a script, it should employ questions that dig into the company’s needs and helps you connect with a decision-maker.
+If you use a script, it should employ questions that dig into the company’s needs and help you connect with a decision-maker.

-Prepare Yourself Mentally
+2. Prepare Yourself Mentally

 Mindset is crucial for a successful sales call.
 Don’t come into the call with the mentality that you’re trying to make money by closing a deal.
 Instead, remind yourself you are calling to help the customer, to make their life better by solving a problem.